Surachart Pisitwuttinan: Biography and careers

 His Nakornloung Boxing Promotion stable has featured many prominent boxers, including Suriyan Sor Rungvisai, Nawaphon Sor Rungvisai, Srisaket Sor Rungvisai, and Pongsaklek Sithdabnij.

 Today, Nakornloung Boxing Promotion is a family-run operation.
 His eldest son, Chokchai "Pop" Pisitwuttinan, who holds a bachelor's degree in sports science from Kasetsart University (KU), serves as the head trainer.
 His third child, Thainchai "Bank" Pisitwuttinan, works as the assistant manager, mainly responsible for coordinating with international boxing organizations and foreign partners.
+In 2026, during a period when professional boxing in Thailand was facing a downturn and had lost much of its former popularity, he defied the trend by investing over 20 million baht to build a new world-class boxing venue, Nakornloung Stadium, in Nonthaburi.
+The stadium was established as a venue for bouts involving boxers under his management.

 In addition to his boxing career, Surachart was also a cinema owner.
 He operated around 20 theatres in Bangkok and surrounding areas, such as NK THX (with three branches and a total of 15 screening rooms, all equipped with the THX sound system), Nakhon Non Rama, and Nakornloung Rama.
+He was also a partner in Nontanund Entertainment, a film distribution company that imported foreign films, including Hong Kong and Hollywood productions, and was also involved in producing Thai films.
+During the 1990s, the company was regarded as one of the major competitors of Sahamongkol Film.
 In the mid-1990s, during the early days of his career as a promoter, the second floor of Nakhon Non Rama was used as a boxing gym for training fighters under his management.
 One of his boxers, Chaosingthong Chalermsri, also worked there as a film projectionist.
 All of these cinemas have since closed.
 His younger brother, Supote Pisitwuttinan, served two terms as president of the Federation of National Film Associations of Thailand, which is now known as the National Federation of Motion Pictures and Contents Associations (MPC).